SuperSafeWallet/SuperSafe-Docs/docs/intro.md

 # Welcome to SuperSafe Wallet v3.0.0+

-SuperSafe Wallet is a **modern Ethereum-compatible browser extension wallet** implementing a **MetaMask-style Service Worker architecture** with **Smart Native Connection** for seamless multichain dApp integration.
+SuperSafe Wallet is a **modern EVM-compatible browser extension wallet** implementing a **industry-standard Service Worker architecture** with **Smart Native Connection** for seamless multichain dApp integration.
 Built with React 18, ethers.js v6, and Chrome Extension Manifest V3.

 ## What is SuperSafe?